This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer, combine flour, sugars, pumpkin pie spice, baking soda, and salt at low speed until combined.
-Stop the mixer and add the butter.
+• In the bowl of a stand mixer, combine 3 cups all-purpose flour, 3/4 cup dark brown sugar, 2 tablespoons ground pumpkin pie spice, 3/4 teaspoon baking soda, and 1/2 teaspoon salt at low speed until combined.
+Stop the mixer and add the 12 tablespoons unsalted butter.
 Mix at medium-low speed until the mixture is sandy and the dry ingredients are coated in butter, about 1-2 minutes.
-Reduce the speed to low and, with the mixer running, gradually add the molasses and heavy cream.
+Reduce the speed to low and, with the mixer running, gradually add the 1/2 cup molasses and 2 tablespoons heavy cream.
 Mix until the dough is evenly moistened, about 20 seconds.
 Increase the speed to medium and mix until thoroughly combined, about 10 seconds.

 • Transfer the dough to a large piece of plastic wrap, shape into a disk, wrap tightly and freeze until firm, 20 to 30 minutes.
 Alternatively, refrigerate the dough 2 hours or overnight.